hjnowakowski/jignore/readme.md

   </a>
 </p>

+## Description

+`jignore` is a CLI app that can generate .gitignore contents.
+`jignore` is written in Java and can be compiled to the native image (thanks to GraalVM).

 ## Disclaimer

-> This project is not ready yet (as a CLI gitignore tool).
-The initial goal is to provide a POC of a CLI application written in Java but leveraging GraalVM to increase it's performance.
-If I have time, I'll finish this app such that is a usable CLI utility for generating `.gitignore` files.
+> The app uses the .gitignore collection from [gitignore.io](https://docs.gitignore.io/use/api)

+## Performance comparison

+The left Terminal shows the execution of the **native image**.
+The right one uses **jar** program.
+The difference is not huge, however still clearly visible.
+Note that native image does not require JVM to run.

 <div align="center">
 <img src="readme-assets/jar-vs-native.gif">